brianvanburken/knowledge-sharing/presentations/Drinking the "Elixir"/presentation.md

 - Language build on top of Erlang
 - Compiles down to BEAM code
-- Designed by Jose Valim (when wanting to make Ruby more concurrent)
 - Heavily inspired by Ruby
+- Designed by Jose Valim
+- Financed by Plataformatec

 ---